data-provider/website/docs/getting-started.md

 * Selectors
 * Event emitter

-And, the most important thing... promotes isolation from the data layer.
+And, the most important thing... __promotes isolation from the data layer, and separates your data cache from your global state.__

 ## Installation